843.428.8734 Menu

 What are the benefits of root canal therapy?

 Signs of an infection are often subtle at first, so it is important to receive regular dental exams to ensure any dental infection is promptly treated with a filling or other restorative dentistry treatment.
-Dr. Rink uses local anesthetic combined with sedation to minimize any potential discomfort.

 Seeking treatment for an infected root canal is beneficial in a number of ways, including: